dpedu/pyircbot/docs/setup/initial_config.rst

     A list of modules to load.
 Modules are loaded in the order they are listed here. :doc:`PingResponder </api/modules/pingresponder>` and :doc:`Services </api/modules/services>` are the *bare minimum* needed to open and maintain and IRC connection.

+.. cmdoption:: module_configs

+    A dictionary mapping module names to module configs.
+If you prefer a monolithic config file instead of a json config file per module, this can be populated with the same data as the separate config files.
+Entries here will be preferred over separate config files.